danielsc/azureml-and-dask/setup-vnet.md

 Here is some more information on the DSVM: https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro

-## Creat an AzureML Compute using the VNet
+## Create an AzureML Compute using the VNet

 ![](img/7.png)